Learn how to make a DIY spotlight lamp using a recycled paint can.

 In order to visually tie together the top and bottom metals of the fixture, draw a line with the gold leafing pen on the edge of the can.

 Place a low wattage bulb in the socket and turn on the lamp.
-You now have your very own designer spotlight lamp!
+You now have your very own diy spotlight lamp!

 Warning: Use caution when placing lamps beside drapes and combustible materials as they can be a fire hazard.